 Okay, so dealing with them.

 First of all don’t cater to their misconception.
-Don’t treat them as if they’re Christian.
+Don’t treat them as though they’re Christian.
 They’re not.
 They’re pagans.

-No of course this doesn’t mean we treat them badly.
-If you are treating pagans badly, stop it!
+No of course this doesn’t mean we ostracize them, nor treat them badly.
+If you do treat pagans badly, stop it!
 We treat ’em with grace, love, forgiveness, kindness, compassion, and especially patience.
 We can include ’em in our religious activities, same as we can include other non-Christian guests.
 But only up to a point, because we recognize:

-- They’re not Christian.
-We can’t hold them to Christian standards.
+- They’re not Christian!
+So we can’t hold them to Christian standards.
 (They won’t hold to them anyway.)
 We can’t expect ’em to act Christian.
 We shouldn’t be surprised when they produce no fruit.
 Of course they produce no fruit.

 - We can’t appeal to our shared love for Jesus: They don’t love Jesus.
-They like him—or at least their idea of him, which ain’t the same thing.
-But they don’t know him, so can’t appeal to their relationship with Jesus: They have no such thing.
-We can’t expect the Holy Spirit to straighten them out; they’re not listening.
-(If they were, they’d be Christian; problem solved.)
+They only like him—or their idea of him, which ain’t the same thing—a lot.
+But they don’t know him, so we can’t appeal to their relationship with Jesus, since they have none.
+We can’t expect the Holy Spirit to straighten them out; they’re not listening, and if they were, they’d be Christian already.

-- We mustn’t take them into our confidences about spiritual matters.
-Nor seek their spiritual advice—no matter how much they offer it!
-Nor put them in positions of responsibility or leadership in our churches.
+- Never take them into our confidences about spiritual matters.
+Never seek their spiritual advice—no matter how much they offer it!
+Never put them into positions of responsibility or leadership in our churches.
 Nor in our families: Don’t marry a pagan!

-- We can’t assume they know what we’re talking about—or even care—when we share the things of God with them.
-Doesn’t mean stop; just means don’t be surprised when our words fall on rocky soil.
+- We can’t assume they know what we’re talking about—or even care—when we share God-stuff with them.
+This doesn’t mean we should stop sharing; go ahead and share!
+But don’t be surprised when our words fall on rocky soil.

 Basic stuff, right?
 Well you’d think so.
 I know far too many Christians who figure they can bend the rules with incognito Christians—

-Now when they think they’re Christian, they expect us to acknowledge their “Christianity” and include them in our more personal religious activities.
-Won’t distancing ourselves from them in such ways offend them?
-You bet your Aunt Fanny it will.
+Bear in mind when they think they’re Christian, they expect us to acknowledge their “Christianity” and include them in our more personal religious activities.
+Doesn’t distancing ourselves from them in such ways offend them?
+You bet your Aunt Fanny it does.
 Doesn’t it offend you when

 Oh yeah… the folks who think we’re pagan.